-We may make changes to the hospitals, doctors and specialists (providers) in our plan's network during the year.
+We may make changes to the hospitals, doctors, and specialists (providers) in our plan's network during the year.
 If your doctor or specialist leaves our plan, you have these rights and protections:

-- Even though our network of providers may change during the year, Medicare requires that you have uninterrupted access to qualified doctors and specialists. - We'll notify you that your provider is leaving our plan so that you have time to choose a new provider. - If your primary care or behavioral health provider leaves our plan, we'll notify you if you visited that provider within the past 3 years. - o If any of your other providers leave our plan, we'll notify you if you're assigned to the provider, currently get care from them or visited them within the past 3 months. - We'll help you choose a new qualified in-network provider for continued care. - If you're undergoing medical treatment or therapies with your current provider, you have the right to ask to continue getting medically necessary treatment or therapies.
-We'll work with you so you can continue to get care. - We'll give you information about available enrollment periods and options you may have for changing plans. - When an in-network provider or benefit is unavailable or inadequate to meet your medical needs, we'll arrange for any medically necessary covered benefit outside of our provider network at in-network cost sharing.
-Prior Authorization may be required.
+- Even though our network of providers may change during the year, Medicare requires that you have uninterrupted access to qualified doctors and specialists. - We'll notify you that your provider is leaving our plan so that you have time to choose a new provider. - o If your primary care or behavioral health provider leaves our plan, we'll notify you if you visited that provider within the past 3 years. - o If any of your other providers leave our plan, we'll notify you if you're assigned to the provider, currently get care from them, or visited them within the past 3 months. - We'll help you choose a new qualified in-network provider for continued care. - If you're undergoing medical treatment or therapies with your current provider, you have the right to ask to continue getting medically necessary treatment or therapies.
+We'll work with you so you can continue to get care. - We'll give you information about available enrollment periods and options you may have for changing plans. - When an in-network provider or benefit is unavailable or inadequate to meet your medical needs, we'll arrange for any medically necessary covered benefit outside of

-- If you find out your doctor or specialist is leaving our plan, call Customer Service at (888) 775-7003 (TTY users call 711) so we can help you choose a new provider to manage your care. - If you believe we haven't furnished you with a qualified provider to replace your previous provider, or that your care isn't being appropriately managed, you have the right to file a quality-of-care complaint to the QIO, a quality-of-care grievance to our plan, or both.
-(Go to Chapter 7)
+- our provider network at in-network cost sharing. when an in-network provider or benefit is unavailable or inadequate to meet your medical needs - If you find out your doctor or specialist is leaving our plan, contact us so we can help you choose a new provider to manage your care. - If you believe we haven't furnished you with a qualified provider to replace your previous provider or that your care isn't being appropriately managed, you have the right to file a quality-of-care complaint to the QIO, a quality-of-care grievance to our plan, or both (go to Chapter 9).